abhin4v/abhin4v.github.io/talks/fp-patterns.md

 ---
 title: Functional Programming Patterns
-description: "In this talk we will learn some common patterns of building back-end applications in a FP language and contrast them with an OOP language."
+description: "In this talk we will learn some common patterns of building applications in a FP language and contrast them with an OOP language."
 tags_str: clojure, java, functional programming, talk
 slides_path: fp-patterns
 slides_ratio: 1.33333333333333